The Key (The Walking Dead): Plot

 At the planned meeting point, Maggie's group meets Georgie (Jayne Atkinson) with her aides, Hilda (Kim Ormiston) and Midge (Misty Ormiston), who offers them knowledge in exchange for the supplies they were to bring.
 Maggie decides to hold them at Hilltop until they can figure out what they can do.
 As Maggie and Michonne discuss what to do, Enid suggests they should just turn Georgie away.
 Michonne talks her down, and Maggie realizes that the better option would be to fulfill Georgie's wishes.
 Georgie, in return, offers them some of their food, and a book of plans for constructing rudimentary structures like windmills, hoping that Maggie can turn Hilltop into a thriving community the next time she visits.
-As Georgie drives off, Enid admits to Michonne she killed the leader of Oceanside, Natanya, and is unsure of how she can know what the right thing is to do.
+As Georgie drives off, Enid admits to Michonne she killed the leader of Oceanside, Natania, and is unsure of how she can know what the right thing is to do.

 In the midst of events, Simon orders the other Saviors to surround the area while he and Dwight go to find Negan.
 While looking, Simon talks to Dwight, suggesting that they consider Negan may be dead so they can take control of the Saviors and make the group stronger.
 They find Negan's upturned car, but instead of searching for Negan, Dwight sets fire to it, and they return to rest of their men.
 Simon takes control, stating that Negan may be dead, and he now plans to "expunge" the other communities.
 Elsewhere, Negan wakes up to find that he was taken captive by Jadis, holding him at gunpoint.